 My newest book, celebrating Sicilian history, Cannery Row and mermaid legends is released this summer.
 In honor of my love for Sicily I wanted to share a favorite article (fist published in 2017) featuring my dear friend Chef Manuel Morsiani.

 Many Sicilians from Monterey Bay are influenced from our shared family history.
 Lots of couscous, fresh fish and certain types of rustic pasta that embraces fresh tomato sauce within the folds.
 This is via the Western side of the island, where my family originated.

-I love what my friend Manuel Morsiani made today.
-It is beautiful and he shared with me the wonderful history of Trapani and the influence of the needles that shape the dough to the fine pasta shape.
+I love what my dear Manuel Morsiani made today.
+It’s beautiful and he shared with me the wonderful history of Trapani and the influence of the needles that shape the dough to the fine pasta shape.

 I bet my Great Auntie Nancy Davi would really twist this perfectly with her knitting needles!!!

 This type of pasta is typical of western Sicily (Trapani).
 The name comes from the type of tool that is used to shape it.
 In fact, it is patiently prepared by hand with the help of needles, the same tools used to work the wool.
 From the Sicilian dialect this needle is precisely called “busi”.

 Pour the flour and salt in a bowl.
 Add you water a little at a time long kneading with hands until obtaining a compact, smooth and homogeneous dough.
 Cover with a clean kitchen towel and let rest for about half an hour.